Family Law

 A Guide to Child Support and Child Maintenance

-Child support or child maintenance is the method through which financial support is paid by a separated - not necessarily - divorced parent, and is received by the parent with whom their child usually lives.
+Child support or child maintenance is the method through which financial support is paid by a separated parent and is received by the parent with whom the child usually lives.

 It is not usually arranged as part of the divorce settlement, as the courts have limited power over maintenance or support, other than to incorporate the details of an existing agreement into an order.
 However, the courts will want to ensure that adequate arrangements have been made for the upbringing and welfare of the child.